-Household Recycling Centres (HRCs) offer people the opportunity to bring their household waste to a collection point, from where it can be taken away to be recycled.
-Telford & Wrekin has two HRCs: Hortonwood 50, and, Halesfield 1.
+Household Recycling Centres (HRCs) offer people the opportunity to bring their household recycling and waste to a collection point, from where it can be bulked up and sent on to the relevant facilities to be reprocessed.
+Telford and Wrekin has two HRCs: Hortonwood 50, and, Halesfield 1.
 Please scroll down for site details.

-Our HRCs have helpful staff available to advise you on where to put your items, and assistance with unloading if needed.
-To ensure that everyone’s visit is as easy and swift as possible, please sort your waste into the various recycling categories before visiting your HRC.
+Our HRCs have helpful staff available to advise you on where to put your items.
+To ensure that everyone’s visit is as easy and swift as possible, please sort your waste into the various recycling categories before visiting a HRC.